Photo by Martin Lee (FLICKR) via Wikiemdia Commons (CC BY-SA 2.0)

 Hungarian GP, 2005 – The dream comes true

-But the most infamous moment?
-He was still strapped into the car when it was lifted by a crane — because he reportedly couldn’t remove the steering wheel to get out on his own.
+But the most infamous moment, he was still strapped into the car when it was lifted by a crane, because he reportedly couldn’t remove the steering wheel to get out on his own.

 Engineers must have blinked in disbelief.
 It was as if he had landed from another planet.
 A planet with very different racing physics.